marcushellberg/vaadin-ts-okta/README.md

 **`connect-client.ts`** defines a middleware that adds the access token to all server requests.

 **`login-view.ts`** has a login form and calls the `signIn` API that `auth.ts` exposes.

+## How to run the app

+Make sure you have Java 11 or later and Maven installed.

+Start the app with `mvn` or by running `Application.java`